-So, there are benefits even in foods that are not recommended for cavies, for example, this lettuce has some carbs and proteins which are essential daily nutrients for energy.
+There are benefits even in foods that are not recommended for cavies.
+This lettuce has some carbs and proteins which are essential daily nutrients for energy.

 The zinc, copper, and iron help wounds heal fast, more red blood cells are produced, and the blood overall is good.

-Nutrition Facts of Iceberg Lettuce
+Nutrition Facts of Iceberg Lettuce for Guinea Pigs

 In a serving of 100 g (3 oz) iceberg lettuce, there is: